Avo-k/skormfish/README.md

 ### Search logic

-Negamax with alpha-beta prunning and transposition table
+Negamax with alpha-beta prunning and transposition table.

 ### Evaluation

-Simple evaluation with material value and piece square tables
+Simple evaluation with material value and piece square tables.

 ## Name